#AD Top Online Web Development & Programming Courses | Udemy

 }Code language: JavaScript (javascript)

 Lastly the createUserCookie function which creates a new cookie using document.cookie.
 The cookie value is set to “Yes” but this could be anything as it’s not actually used in this instance, this would be used if you wanted to retrieve a stored value from the cookie.
-You can also define how long a cookie should last in this case the cookie will expire after 7 days:
+You can also define how long a cookie should last in this case the cookie will expire 7 days after it has been set:

 function createUserCookie(userCookieName) {